pallets/werkzeug/docs/routing.rst

 part-isolating i.e. it will match ``/``.
 In this case the ``RulePart`` is considered final and represents a transition that must include all the subsequent parts of the trial path.

-To use the pre 2.2 TableMatcher change the ``map._matcher`` to be an instance of the TableMatcher before adding rules to the map.